 For example, if you have started something like a health consultancy firm then you can tie up with pharmacists nearby to promote your firm to its customers for anti-depression counseling.
 You can also sponsor some health runs and marathons which are taking place nearby.
 These are probably the best possible way to spread a good word about a new firm.
 Distribute flyers, pamphlets, and talk to lots and lots of people.
 The whole beauty about this profession is that every case and every problem that comes up to you is unique.
 Therefore the more care and attention you give to your clients, the better your reputation becomes as a consultancy.

-Use Social media extensively.
-Spread the word on Facebook pages, launch hashtags on twitter, and update information about events and schemes on social networking sites.
+7) Use Social media extensively.
+Spread the word on Facebook pages, launch hashtags on Twitter, and update information about events and schemes on social networking sites.
 Make yourself a part of people’s daily lives.
 Social media has proved to be the most influential tool to publicize anything today.
-People have started bakeries from homes, home décor consultancies and agencies just by operating a simple page.
-And the best part is that, it’s completely free of cost!
+People have started bakeries from homes, home décor consultancies, and agencies just by operating a simple page.
+And the best part is that it’s completely free of cost!

-If you have a brick and mortar businesses, let’s say, a consultancy for needs ad opportunities in a particular city or state.
-Word of mouth, participation in consortium, talk shows, exhibitions, etc are going to be really helpful.
-Putting up banner stands, distributing leaflets or having a stall setup is sure way to attract eye balls and potential customers.
+If you have brick and mortar businesses, let’s say, a consultancy for needs and opportunities in a particular city or state.
+Word of mouth, participation in the consortium, talk shows, exhibitions, etc are going to be really helpful.
+Putting up banner stands, distributing leaflets or having a stall setup is a sure way to attract eyeballs and potential customers.